-Therefore, short of an unexpected resurgence in growth, US interest rates are likely to at most rise marginally during 2019.
+In our view, US interest rates are now likely to at most rise marginally during 2019 even if global growth recovers during H219.
 The rate trajectory is therefore well past its inflection point.
 In fact, futures markets are pricing in rate cuts by 2020.
 In turn, the lagged impact of US rate increases should fade over the coming 12 months, weakening the dollar and easing financial conditions globally, with the attendant benefits to global and in particular emerging equities.

-Lower valuations key to our more positive view on global equities considerably.
+Lower valuations key to our more positive view on global equities

+At the start of 2019, we find ourselves in unusual territory as it is finally not in our view the case that global equities are unequivocally expensive.
+Valuation measures have during 2018 moderated considerably.
 Median forward price/book valuations in the UK and continental Europe are now below long-term averages.
 The US market remains above average, although less so given the Q4 market declines.